yaakov123/hagana/README.md

 Hagana provides runtime protection for your NodeJS applications from malicious packages.

----

-> #### Before you get too excited, there are a few limitations that still need to be solved before this is a 100% complete solution to supply chain attacks.

-> #### A large amount of supply chain attacks occur in the `preinstall/postinstall` scripts inside the package.json file.
-I do have a solution for this, but I wanted to get a minimum viable solution out for runtime protection out first.

-> #### Once I have the solution for this ready, it will be released as a different package (most likely as a cli) which will allow for the safe execution of `npm i`

----

 ## **Installation**

 In order to get started with Hagana all you need to do is run: